Innovative mindset; creativity in business, innovation, and how to improve it?

 A few tips to learning and improve creativity

-- In a Harvard Business Review study of over 5,000 entrepreneurs and chief executives, shows that almost anyone can learn to think differently if you practice enough in associative thinking.
+- A Harvard Business Review study of over 5,000 entrepreneurs and chief executives, shows that almost anyone can learn to think differently if you practice enough in associative thinking.
 Even though it can be exhausting at the beginning, the longer you practice the more positive energy it will give in return.
 It is like a muscle; it needs regular exercise.

 - Sharpen your senses.
 Open your eyes, ears, nose, touch, taste, and, of course, your mind.
 It is the key to the door to new experiences.